Alfred Pringsheim: Family and academic career

 He moved into "Pringsheim Palace" at 12 Arcis Street, Munich, in 1889.

 Pringsheim was born in Ohlau, Province of Silesia (now Oława, Poland).
 He came from an extremely wealthy Silesian merchant family with Jewish roots.
 He was the first-born child and only son of the Upper Silesian railway entrepreneur and coal mine owner Rudolf Pringsheim (1821–1901) and his wife Paula, née Deutschmann (1827–1909).
 He had a younger sister, Martha.

 Pringsheim attended the Maria Magdalena Gymnasium in Breslau, where he excelled in music and mathematics.
 Starting in 1868 he studied mathematics and physics in Berlin and at the Ruprecht Karl University in Heidelberg.
 In 1872 he was awarded a doctorate in mathematics, studying under Leo Königsberger.
 In 1875, he moved from Berlin, where his parents lived, to Munich to earn his habilitation.
-Two years later he became a lecturer at Ludwig Maximilian University in Munich.
+Two years later he became a lecturer at the Ludwig-Maximilians-Universität München (LMU) in Munich.

 In 1886 Pringsheim was appointed associate professor of mathematics there, and in 1901 full professor.
 He retired as emeritus professor in 1922.
 He was elected a member of the Bavarian Academy of Sciences in 1898, a position he held until 1938, and was a corresponding member of the Göttingen Academy of Sciences.
 He was also awarded membership in the Leopoldina, Germany's oldest academy of natural sciences.

 Pringsheim considered himself to be a German citizen who no longer followed the "Mosaic belief" (meaning conservative or orthodox Judaism).
 He repeatedly declined to have himself baptized.